nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Clear all todo application entries : `clear_todo`

-Clears all todo application entries from the todo applications list
+Clears all todo application entries from the todo applications list.

 Format: `clear_todo`

-**Note that this action is irreversible**
+**This action is irreversible**

 [↑ Back to Features Menu](#features-menu)

 ### Display list of short note : `list_note`

-Displays a list of saved notes
+Displays a list of saved notes.

 Format: `list_note`